By Lexi Moriarty, MS, RD, CSSD & Ashley Dimon, Sports Nutrition Volunteer

 The female athlete triad is so so important for active females to be aware of, BUT it completely leaves out two very important things.
 The first is that, bone health and reproduction (or menstrual cycles) are NOT the only systems effected by LEA.
 Second is that very similar variety of consequences can ALSO occur in males where this occurs.
 Enter RED-S or the term low energy availability (LEA), which encompasses ALL OF THE health and performance consequences that come along with this energy imbalance.

-One of the most common and serious implications of LEA is its impact on hormone health, which can occur in both women and men.
-As a result of LEA, women tend to experience irregular or missing periods, whereas men will experience symptoms of low testosterone.
+One of the most common and serious implications of LEA is its impact on hormone health.
+As a result of LEA, women tend to experience irregular or missing periods, and men experience symptoms of low testosterone.

 The hormone levels in men can also be impacted by LEA resulting in low testosterone levels.
 Both menstrual irregularities and low testosterone levels have been linked to low bone mineral density in males and females.
 This can lead to increased risk for injury and osteoporosis (softening of the bone) at a young age.

-There is of course other causes of irregular periods, hormone imbalances, and low testosterone other than LEA and there is currently no definitive test to identify when LEA is the cause.
-Unfortunately, through both personal experience and hearing my clients’ experiences, I find that doctors don’t discuss the potential of LEA enough with their patients.
+There is of course other causes of irregular periods, hormone imbalances, and low testosterone other than LEA.
+Unfotunatly, there is currently no definitive test to identify when LEA is the cause.
+Through both personal experience and hearing my clients’ experiences, I find that doctors don’t discuss the potential of LEA enough with their patients.
 However it’s important to note that this is also a very new and developing area of research.

-At this time, the best way to identify LEA as a factor in abnormal menstruation, low testosterone or other questionable symptoms is by process of elimination.
-It’s important to rule out specific medical conditions and vitamin/mineral deficiencies early on in the process of investigating RED-S and LEA.
+At this time, the best way to identify LEA as a factor in abnormal menstruation, low testosterone, or other questionable symptoms is by process of elimination.
+It’s important to rule out specific medical conditions and vitamin/mineral deficiencies early on in the investigation.

-However, dietary and lifestyle changes to address LEA are often easy and risk free.
-If you think energy availability issues are a concern for you, a nutrition assessment by a Registered Dietitian, ideally a Certified Sports Dietitian (look for the CSSD) who is uniquely trained in this area, can be an easy next step to help you get your health and performance back on track.
+However, dietary and lifestyle changes to address LEA are often easy and risk-free.
+If energy availability issues are a concern for you, a nutrition assessment by a Certified Sports Dietitian can be an easy next step.
+A dietitian that specializes in RED-s and LEA will help you get your health and performance back on track.

 References: